Certora/aquarius-cantina-fv/README.md

   - **Coverage**: 70% of pool awarded for properties identifying private mutants.
 - If no properties are accepted for real bugs, the pool will be rebalanced to 90% coverage and 10% participation.
 - Mutants are mutated versions of the original code which create vulnerabilities.
 These mutants are used to gauge verified properties' coverage of the original code.
-  - Public mutants used for evaluating participation rewards can be found in `fees_collector/mutations`.
+  - Public mutants used for evaluating participation rewards can be found in `fees_collector/mutations/contract`.
 - Participation and coverage reward can be calculated as follows
   - Each mutant is worth $0.9^{n - 1}$ points where $n$ is the number of participants that caught the mutant.
-  - If we let $P$ be the total FV pool and $T$ be the sum of all mutants' points, we can define each participant's reward as $ \frac{P}{T} \cdot \frac{0.9^{n - 1}}{n} $
+  - If we let $P$ be the total FV prize pool and $T$ be the sum of all mutants' points, we can define each participant's reward for catching a given mutant as $\frac{P}{T} \cdot \frac{0.9^{n - 1}}{n}$
 - Real bug rewards will be awarded for properties that are violated because of the bug.
 Only the bug submitter can submit a spec for that bug.
 10, 3, or 1 points will be allocated based on the severity of the bug (H/M/L).
 The severity of bugs accepted will match the audit contest rules.
 Real bug properties should have a contract in scope as the main file.
 It's possible to have a bug in a different contract caught by a rule for the main contract.

 ## Submission Guidelines
 - **Submission**:
   - Submit your work by sharing the private repo you cloned with `teryanarmen` and `srunquist-certora` on github.
-  - Properties for real bugs will be submitted as github issues on the same private repo and must contain a link to the normal bug submission through Cantina marked with relevant severity (L/M/H).
+  - Properties for real bugs will be submitted as GitHub issues on the same private repo and must contain a link to the normal bug submission through Cantina marked with relevant severity (L/M/H).
   - Submissions will not be public and will only be shared with the committee by sharing your private repo on github.

 - **Team Participation**: